mohamedzhioua/Ziwi/README.md

 -Mongoose

 ## Installation & Usage:
-# MERN-Stack-CRUD_Authentification_Authorization has two nodemodules folders to populate In the project directory:
+# MERN-Stack-CRUD_Authentication_Authorization has two nodemodules folders to populate In the project directory:

 -Clone or download the repository
 ```bash